sarahkuhn/hiwi/README.md

 **Hiwi**

+- To edit this document, click the Blue README.md link above, then click the pencil icon.
+Once you have made your edits, click the Green *Commit changes* button at the bottom of the screen.
 - Update your status in the **Current Status** table at the beginning of each week.
 - If you aren't swamped, and there is an open issue that has not yet been assigned, assign the issue to yourself.
 - When you assign an issue to yourself, use *comments* to discuss the task with the researcher.